TheAndroidMaster/photos/README.md

-# photos
-A collection of all of the photos I take, wallpapers I create, and art that I make.
+This website is a collection of all of the photos I take, wallpapers I create, and art that I make.
+All images are published under the [Creative Commons Attribution Share Alike 4.0](https://choosealicense.com/licenses/cc-by-sa-4.0/) license.
+In other words, they can be used for (mostly) whatever you want, provided you give me credit and don't try to claim ownership of them.